activisthandbook/activisthandbook/articles/organising/facilitating.md

 > _Continue reading or sign up for our free 7 day course!_

 <action-signup tags="newsletter,course-facilitating" redirect="/next-steps/signup-course-facilitating" buttonlabel="Sign up"><h2>Free 7-day course</h2><p>Learn how to become a professional facilitator in 7 days.
 Receive a new guide in your inbox every day for a week.
-Sign up for our free course for change-makers:</p></action-signup>
+Sign up for our free course:</p></action-signup>

 ## **Facilitation task**